welikepie/isItHanukkah/README.md

 	Functions
-		isSunrise()
+		isSunrise()  -  /api/isSunrise/index.php
-		isSunrise(float lat, float lon)
+		isSunrise(float lat, float lon)  -  /api/isSunrise/index.php?lat=31&lon=32

-Overloaded endpoint.
-In its instance of taking no arguments, it returns an object specifying whether the sun has risen in London, England.
+- In its instance of taking no arguments, it returns an object specifying whether the sun has risen in London, England.
-In its instance of taking no arguments, it returns an object specifying whether the sun has risen at the provided latitude and longitude.
+- In its instance of taking no arguments, it returns an object specifying whether the sun has risen at the provided latitude and longitude.

 Returned Object has three attributes; one to denote each type of sunrise.
 These each have a boolean flag attached to them to check if that type of sunrise has happened yet.